What happens at a Catholic funeral?

 Where cremation fits

 The Church has allowed cremation since 1963 and still allows it today, as long as it is not chosen to deny belief in the resurrection.
-The Vatican's 2016 instruction, Ad resurgendum cum Christo, sets clear conditions: cremated remains are to be kept whole and laid to rest in a sacred place such as a cemetery or church columbarium.
-They are not to be kept at home, divided among relatives, scattered, or turned into jewelry or keepsakes.
-The Church still recommends burial of the body as the preferred practice.
+The Vatican's 2016 instruction, Ad resurgendum cum Christo, sets clear conditions, and the U.S. bishops summarize them for families.

 Planning a Catholic funeral

-- Contact the parish early — the priest's and church's availability often sets the timing.
+- Contact the parish first.The priest's and church's availability usually sets the timing.

-- Ask whether your diocese allows cremated remains to be present at the funeral Mass.
+- Ask about cremated remains.
+Confirm whether your diocese allows them to be present at the funeral Mass.

-- Choose a cemetery or columbarium that can receive the body or ashes in consecrated ground.
+- Choose consecrated ground.
+Pick a cemetery or columbarium that can receive the body or ashes in a sacred place.

-- Coordinate readings, music, and any eulogy with the parish's liturgical norms.
+- Coordinate readings and musicwith the parish's liturgical norms, including any eulogy.

 Sources